karlburgdorf/youtube-url-cleaner/README.md

 ## � Acknowledgments

-- Icon made by FACH at [Flaticon](https://www.flaticon.com/authors/fach) - Thank you for providing high-quality icons for open source projects
+- Icon made by bearicons at [Flaticon](https://www.flaticon.com/authors/bearicons) - Thank you for providing high-quality icons for open source projects

 ## �📝 License